wangywUST/wangywust.github.io/nlp-lab.md

 - Resources: Full scholarships covering study and living in California, plus access to advanced research facilities.
 - Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
-- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to work overtime.**
+- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued.

 ### 2. What We Expect from You:
 - Passion for Learning: **Strong self-motivation and ability to quickly learn from new fields.**